ZeusDavide/TAI_2021_ANIMC/README.md

-# TIP_2020_ANIMC
+# TAI_2021_ANIMC

-This is the repository for the regular paper **ANIMC: A Soft Framework for Auto-weighted Noisy and Incomplete Multi-view Clustering** submitted to **IEEE Transactions on Image Processing (TIP)**  by Xiang Fang, Yuchong Hu, Pan Zhou, Xiao-Yang Liu, and Dapeng Oliver Wu.
+This is the repository for the regular paper **ANIMC: A Soft Approach for Auto-weighted Noisy and Incomplete Multi-view Clustering** submitted to **IEEE Transactions on Artificial Intelligence (TAI)**  by Xiang Fang, Yuchong Hu, Pan Zhou, and Dapeng Oliver Wu.

 ## Noisy and Incomplete Multi-view Clustering